Coventry City - A Brief History

 The 1960's was a boom time in Coventry, with car factories keeping pace with the consumer revolution in the nation at large.

 It was the arrival of Jimmy Hill as manager in 1961 that sparked the revolution at the club.
-A new sky blue kit was unveiled, the nickname was changed to the Sky Blues, trains were laid on for fans to travel to away games and pre-match entertainment became commonplace.
+A new sky blue kit was unveiled, the nickname was changed to the Sky Blues, trains were laid on for fans to travel to away games and pre-match entertainment became commonplace, plus many more innovations.

 Most importantly, on the pitch the team delivered.
 In 1963, after a feverish FA Cup run, City lost out in the quarter-finals to Manchester United, but the following season were champions of Division 3, boasting average crowds of 26,000.

 The Highfield Road stadium was substantially rebuilt in the 1960's with three new stands erected in four years.
-Hill, with the backing of Chairman Derrick Robins, was the Pied Piper and after three exciting seasons in Division 2 he steered the club to the promised land in 1967.
+Hill, with the backing of Chairman Derrick Robins, was the Pied Piper and after three exciting seasons in Division 2 he steered the club to the title and promotion to the promised land of Division 1 in 1967.

 On the eve of their baptism in the top flight Jimmy Hill announced that he was leaving the club to pursue a career in television, a blow which many people - inside and outside Coventry - thought would sound the death knell for the club's ambitions.